My Thoughts on "Ghost in the Shell: SAC_2045" Companion Piece

 But, it also probably helped that, in the wake of the Third World War, the Japanese 🇯🇵 developed this highly advanced and highly effective nuclear scrubbing technology ☢️ that removes nuclear fallout ☢️ from any area affected by nuclear weaponry or nuclear reactor meltdowns ☢️ that was so revolutionary that it was referred to as the "Japanese Miracle 🇯🇵."
 They likely used this technology on Tokyo, and removed all of the radioactive fallout ☢️ from the city, and that's why it's not radioactive ☢️ anymore.
 But, even if they didn't develop technology, the radiation ☢️ would've still gone away on its own just like it did in Hiroshima and Nagasaki.

 Anyway, even though Tokyo isn't radioactive ☢️ anymore, the city is still in ruins, a lot of the buildings are still bombed out hallowed out shells of their former selves, or are just piles of rubble, and large parts of the city are still underwater 💦 decades later.
 Despite Japan 🇯🇵 emerging from the two world wars (World War III and World War IV) as an economic superpower and one of the most dominant and influential global world powers, reconstruction efforts have stalled, due to budgetary reasons among other things.
-So, Tokyo still remains unsuitable for human life even in the 2040s, which the show takes place; the original Stand Alone Complex took place in the 2030s, and this show takes place 11 years after that show, so it's the mid-2040s, it's in the title, Ghost in the Shell: SAC_2045.
+So, Tokyo still remains unsuitable for human life even in the 2040s, which the show takes place; the original Stand Alone Complex took place in the 2030s, and this show takes place 11 years after that show, so it's the mid-2040s, just like the title says, Ghost in the Shell: SAC_2045.

 The only people that do live there are refugees from the wars, as well as construction workers who are participating in the reconstruction effort.
 And of course, it becomes the staging ground, the epicenter of Takeshi's project to create a singularity that would unite humans, cyborgs, and post-humans together and allow them to live together in harmony, or allow them all to live in their own little idealized fantasy worlds completely disconnected from reality, or something like that.
 I still don't really understand Takeshi's plan, or what he really does at the end.
 Like I said in the review, the ending of SAC_2045 makes very little sense, and I doubt any amount of rewatches would actually help it make more sense.
 In my opinion, it was confusing just for the sake of being confusing, and I hate endings like that.